 The Economy: Living in Gibraltar's Shadow

 La Línea has long had one of the highest unemployment rates in Spain.
-At its worst, during the 2008-2014 crisis, youth unemployment exceeded 60%.
-The city's fortunes are tightly coupled to Gibraltar's — when Gibraltar booms, La Línea benefits through cross-border workers and spending.
+At its worst, during the 2008-2014 crisis, youth unemployment reached some of the highest levels anywhere in the country.
+The city's fortunes are tightly coupled to Gibraltar's.
+When Gibraltar booms, La Línea benefits through cross-border workers and spending.
 When the border complicates matters, La Línea suffers disproportionately.

 The main economic pillars are:

-- Logistics — the port of Algeciras (15 km away) draws warehousing and distribution activity
+- Logistics , the port of Algeciras nearby draws warehousing and distribution activity

-- Tourism — budget accommodation base for visitors to Gibraltar and the Campo de Gibraltar
+- Tourism , budget accommodation base for visitors to Gibraltar and the wider Campo de Gibraltar

 The 2026 Gibraltar Agreement: What Changes

-On 10 April 2026, the new EU-UK Treaty on Gibraltar came into force.
+The EU-UK Agreement on Gibraltar was published in treaty form on 26 February 2026, received Coreper approval on 1 April 2026, and is set for provisional application from 15 July 2026.
 This is the most significant change to the border since 1985.
 The headline effect: the hard border checkpoint between La Línea and Gibraltar is being progressively removed, replaced by a shared Schengen-zone arrangement.

 What this means practically:

-- EU citizens (including Spanish) can cross into Gibraltar without passport queues under Schengen rules
+- EU citizens (including Spanish nationals) can cross into Gibraltar without passport queues under Schengen rules

 - The long tailbacks on Winston Churchill Avenue that have defined the border for decades are expected to reduce significantly